 About the Partnership

-U-Tena established the Kuza Project last year with the support of GlobeMed at Brown University.
-They have been mentoring 50 girls, 10-17 years of age, on issues of sexual health practices, mental health, and financial literacy.
-U-Tena has also partnered with Equity Bank in Nairobi, Kenya to open bank accounts for the 50 girls in the mentorship program.
+U-Tena established the Kuza Project in 2011 with the support of GlobeMed at Brown University.
+Currently they are mentoring 75 girls, 10-17 years of age, on issues of sexual health practices, mental health, and financial literacy.
+U-Tena is also partnering with Equity Bank in Nairobi, Kenya to open bank accounts for the 75 girls in the mentorship program.
 These bank accounts serve both as a lesson in earning and saving and provide them with a tangible way of utilizing their lessons.
-U-Tena will build a center in the Mukuru slum and provide supplies so the girls can learn how to make handicrafts.
-The girls will also learn to run small businesses, sell their own work, start putting money in their new savings accounts.
+U-Tena has just built a second youth center in the Mukuru slum that provides supplies so the girls can learn how to make handicrafts.
+The girls are also learning how to run small businesses, sell their own work, and start putting money in their new savings accounts.
 This will help them delay or avoid entrance into exploitative lines of work.

-GlobeMed at Brown University aims to raise $10,000 to fund the acquisition of a new youth center.
-U-Tena can use this center for the education of 50 young women, ranging in age from 10-17, involved in the KUZA Project.
-The KUZA Project aims to educate these young women on issues of mental and sexual health, with a strong initiative to dispel myths surrounding HIV transmission, and to encourage honest discussion on topics such as family planning.
-This year, U-Tena added a financial literacy component to the program by including a job-training curriculum facilitating the opening of savings accounts for the girls.
+GlobeMed at Brown University aims to raise $10,000 to fund stipends for the Kuza mentors, administration costs, a FreshLife toilet for the new Kuza hall, and other supplies supporting the Kuza project such as monthly party expenses, crafting supplies, t-shirts, and sanitary pads.
+The Kuza Project aims to educate these young women on issues of mental and sexual health, with a strong initiative to dispel myths surrounding HIV transmission, and to encourage honest discussion on topics such as family planning.